 Next to Thornberry Apartments on Mallard Creek Church Road, just northwest of North Tryon Street, you’ll see a plaque that says “W.T.
 Alexander Plantation (1824-1865) Slave Cemetery.”
 It goes on to say that it’s Mecklenburg County’s largest known surviving slave cemetery.

 The sign says that the cemetery is approximately 800 feet south of the marker.
-We went looking for it, and we got to where we think the site is, but I wouldn’t recommend trying to find it, because I got attacked by a nest of yellow jackets.
+We went looking for it, and we got to where we think the site is, but I wouldn’t recommend trying to find it, because I got attacked by a swarm of yellow jackets.

 The report by Charlotte-Mecklenburg Historic Landmarks Commission, from 1989, said that one carved stone existed at that time, propped up against a tree, for Solomon and Violet Alexander.